Real Estate Advice

 During the home inspection, remember to take a thorough look at the property to see what will need to be repaired or replaced.
 For example, you might want to change the toilets to low-flow models.
 You’ll also probably want to invest in essential upgrades to three common areas: water, door locks, and flooring.

 Don’t make the rookie mistake of underestimating the costs of fixing and maintaining the property, both before and after a tenant has moved in.
-Most landlords account for insurance and taxes, but it’s easy to miss expenses like garbage, gardening, and regular maintenance.
+Most landlords account for insurance and taxes, but it’s easy to miss expenses like garbage, gardening, and regular maintenance to upkeep a property.

-According to Money, you should set aside at least 35 to 45% of your annual rental income to cover these costs.
+According to Money Magazine, you should set aside at least 35 to 45% of your annual rental income to cover these costs.
 (And when you’re calculating this income, it’s a good rule of thumb to account for only 10 or 11 monthly payments per year.)